TheSmashy/TFU/hardware/TFU-T2.md

 Ultra-compact 14500 tactical light engineered for high-output, low-signature operation.
 Purpose-built for controlled environments, admin pouches, or EDC deployment where reliability and lumen density outweigh runtime.
-Neutral-white accuracy, field-ready hardening, and no wasted grams — this is TFU minimalism taken to the edge.
+High-output emitters, field-ready hardening, and no wasted grams — this is TFU minimalism taken to the edge.

 ---